specialprivacy/special-log-generator/README.md

 ## TODO
 * Bring log format in ttl in line with deliverable
-* Investigate an option to group generated policies by userID (might have memory usage consequences at high rates / volumes, will most likely be mutually exlcusive streaming)
+* Investigate an option to group generated policies by userID (might have memory usage consequences at high rates / volumes, will most likely be mutually exclusive streaming)
 * Get a decision whether policies are linked with a datasubject through `#hasPolicy` or `#hasDataSubject` and add these properties to the vocabulary
 * Change json outputs so that we can easily add an `@context` which results in the ttl represenation